meunomeecris/mac-cleanup-bash/README.md

 ## 🚀 What It Does

-- Clears safe-to-remove folders that contains temporaries archives
+- Clears safe-to-remove folders that contains temporaries archives .
+Library/Caches
+What's in it?
+Storage location used to temporarily store data used by servers, apps, and browsers.

+.
+Library/Cookies
+Small files of information that a web server generates and sends to a web browser.

+.
+Library/Logs
+A file or record containing information about activities in a computer system.

+.
+Support/CrashReporter
+A system software whose function is to identify reporting crash details and to alert when there are crashes, in production or on development / testing environments.

 - Automates the process using `cron` (daily at 8 AM)

-- Folder                      - What's in it?
-Library/Caches                App cache (browser, apps, etc.)
-Library/Cookies               Session cookies
-Library/Logs                  Error logs
-Support/CrashReporter         Crash Reports
+# How to do it ?

-## 📌 Important: Full Disk Access Required
+## 1: Full Disk Access Required

 To allow your Terminal to access system folders: